CEC EUROPEAN MANAGERS: the Voice of European Managers

 The team is composed by:

-Olga Molina Tomey: Head of Office – molina@cec-managers.org
+Olga Molina Tomey: Director – molina@cec-managers.org

 Pere Vilanova Estrada: Communication Officer – vilanova@cec-managers.org